They say that everything is bigger in Texas. This is undoubtedly the case when it comes to cannabis and hemp law confusion.

 - Not less than 10 percent by weight of cannabidiol (CBD).”

-SB 339 effectively only allows for CBD oil usage.
+SB 339 effectively only allowed for CBD oil usage.
 The 2018 Farm Bill allows the cultivation of industrial hemp with a maximum of 0.3% THC.
-MMJ patients in Texas can only use products with 0.5% THC.
-The difference is hardly worth the extra effort.
+MMJ patients in Texas could only use products with 0.5% THC.
+The difference was hardly worth the extra effort.
 Also, doctors that recommend the oil are technically breaking federal law.

 Texas’ Hemp Legislation is Causing Problems for Law Enforcement

 For years, residents of Texas were confused over whether CBD oil was legal in the state.
 The Farm Bill legalized hemp growing but not cannabinoids such as CBD.

 In June 2019, Governor Abbott alleviated the confusion by signing HB 1325 into law.
 The bill legalized hemp farming and also the sale and purchase of CBD oil derived from hemp.
 All CBD products must contain a maximum of 0.3% THC.

 At the time, Abbott said HB 1325 didn’t mean cannabis would soon become legal.
 However, it may have unintentionally decriminalized the plant.
 Law enforcement has no reliable means of distinguishing between marijuana and hemp.